The school follows the Code of Practice for children who have special or additional needs.

 If a child has special or additional needs, parents will be informed that their child is being registered on the special needs register.
-These children will have an individual education plan (IEP), which is reviewed with parents each term.
+These children will have a Pupil Passport (the old individual education plans/IEP), which is reviewed with parents each term.

 For a small proportion of children, the school may need to involve the use of advice of specialists outside of school.
 Parents will always be informed of this in advance, so that they have the opportunity to ask questions and raise any concerns.